 The life insurance carriers use information from medical databases and follow guidelines published regarding the estimated mortality for cancers and typically have a final review by a medical director for the company or carrier.

-As stated before, it will be tough to gain an approval for life insurance if you are still completing treatment unless you aim for a guaranteed issue life insurance policy.
+As stated before, it will be tough to gain approval for life insurance if you are still completing treatment unless you aim for a guaranteed issue life insurance policy.

-Here’s a few other helpful hints that can greatly help your application success for life insurance for cancer patients.
+Here are a few other helpful hints that can greatly help your application success for life insurance for cancer patients.